dhelonious/mastodon-snap/docs/backups.md

 > If you just want to export the Mastodon database, use the `db-dump` command.

 > [!NOTE]
 > The backup directory can be changed using the `backup.dir` setting (see the [configuration docs](docs/configuration.md)).
-If backups are to be stored on external storage, the Snap must be connected to the `removable-media` plug.
+If backups are to be stored on external storage, the Snap must be connected to the `removable-media` interface.

 ## Restore